6. Monitoring and Evaluation

 - Availability of workers for traditional daily labor employers;

-- Daily rate of unskilled labor.
+- The daily rate of unskilled labor.

 Market monitoring should include strict minimum price monitoring, as sharing data collected for price monitoring may help support the entire response community.
 Other humanitarian agencies may be carrying out similar responses in nearby areas, and it may be important to understand how changes in nearby markets are conveyed to one another.
 Humanitarian clusters may also use this data for decision-making.

-In some cases, it may be helpful for different actors providing CTP to monitor markets collaboratively.
+In some cases, it may be helpful for different actors providing CVA to monitor markets collaboratively.
 In addition to providing an opportunity for joint decision-making, added transparency regarding price and market monitoring results can build trust and understanding.